Frederick F. Russell

-Brigadier General Frederick Fuller Russell (1870 in Auburn, New York, USA – December 29, 1960) was a U.S. Army physician who perfected a typhoid vaccine in 1909.
+Brigadier General Frederick Fuller Russell (1870 – December 29, 1960) was a U.S. Army physician who perfected a typhoid vaccine in 1909.
 In 1911, a typhoid vaccination program was carried out to have the entire U.S. Army immunized.
 As a direct result of his research, the U.S. Army was the first military to make vaccination a required prophylaxis against typhoid.
 The 1911 measure eliminated typhoid as a significant cause of morbidity and mortality among U.S. military personnel.